Teaching the Holocaust Conference

 Because of the generous support of our donors and sponsors, participants are able to attend this $750 program for only $35.

 Scholarships are available to assist teachers with the registration fee if cost presents a hardship.
-Scholarships for hotel stays are also available.
 Please email info@ahecinfo.org to request assistance.

 Make This Conference Your Own